 - 30. The Town of Webb Planning Board held a public hearing and approved the project on October 17, 2017. - 31.
 The tower does not require registration with the Federal Aviation Administration. - 32.
-By letter dated September 6, 2017, the New York Air National Guard determined that the tower will have no adverse effect to any current or proposed Military Training Routes (MTR) or Military Operations Areas (MOA) and therefore the USAF will not contest the application.
+By letter dated September 6, 2017, the New York Air National Guard determined that the tower will have no adverse effect to any current or proposed Military Training Routes (MTR) or Military Operations Areas (MOA) and therefore the USAF will not contest the application. - 33.

-Page 12 of 15 Staff Draft - For Review Purposes Only 33.
 Herkimer County's antennas are licensed by the Federal Communications Commission (FCC).